Ginny1209/Sampling/02_activities/assignments/a3_questionnaire_design_part_b.md

     ```

 1.Do you foresee yourself still with this company in five years?
 Modified:How long have you been in the company?
 Do you foresee yourself still with this company in five years?
-Why or why not?
-Reason: Added an easy-to-answer introductory question followed by an open-ended one to gather more detailed insights about future plans.
+Reason: Added an easy-to-answer introductory question.

 2. How long do you think you will be promoted to a higher position?
-Modified:How satisfied are you with the opportunities for career advancement?
+Modified:How satisfied are you with the opportunities for career advancement?on a scale of 1 to 10, with 1 being the lowest?
 Reason: Rephrased to address career advancement opportunities broadly, not just promotions, to encompass role changes and duty switches.

 3.What do you think are the perks to work for our company?
-Modified:In the past few months, what do you think are the perks of working for our company?
+Modified: What do you think are the perks of working for our company?
+(Select all that apply)
-Reason: Encourages respondents to recall and articulate specific perks, providing richer qualitative data.
+A. Work-life Balance B.career advance opportunity C. Great co-workers D. Good Management team

+Reason: Make it easier for respondents to identify and select the benefits they value most.

 4.Do you think your work is valuable to your coworkers or the management team?
 Modified:To what extent do you feel your work is valued by your coworkers or management on a scale of 1 to 10, with 1 being the lowest?